daniellingzy/daniellingzy/README.md

 Currently a final year CS student at the National University of Singapore, with a minor in Management.

-Takes interest in people-centric applications and genuine connections. annd a huge fan of food and sports.
+Takes interest in people-centric applications and genuine connections. and a huge fan of food, sports, travelling, _just about anything fun really._

 To find out more, check out my [personal website](github.com). (p.s. a work in progress though maybe come back tomorrow?)